hpatches/hpatches-benchmark/README.md

 workshop at ECCV 2016.

 ## Getting started
-In order to take part in the challenge, one needs to send the the `*.results` files for each `*.benchmark` file in the `./benchmarks/` directory.
+In order to take part in the challenge, one needs to send the `*.results` files for each `*.benchmark` file in the `./benchmarks/` directory.
 To do so, the easiest way is to use the provided HBench toolbox.